hamidgasmi/training.computerscience.cloud.aws/README.md

 - It has an endpoint, a CNAME:
 	- It points to the current primary instance
 	- We can connect into it with the CNAME + Port #
 - It requires a minimum of 2 subnets in a Subnet Group
-- Troubleshooting:
-	- We want our application to check whether a request generated an error before we spend any time processing results
-	- The easiest way to find out if an error occurred is to look for an Error node in the response from the Amazon RDS API

 </details>